laravel/jetstream-docs/2.x/concept-overview.md

 ## Introduction

-Laravel Jetstream's architecture is a little different than other Laravel application starter kits such as [Laravel Breeze](https://laravel.com/docs/starter-kits).
+Laravel Jetstream's architecture is a little different from other Laravel application starter kits such as [Laravel Breeze](https://laravel.com/docs/starter-kits).
 In this documentation, we'll cover some of the high-level concepts that will help you understand how Laravel Jetstream is constructed.

 ## Laravel Fortify